hartwigmedical/hmftools/redux/README.md

 # Redux

 The Redux component performs both UMI aware and UMI agnostic duplicate marking.
-As the first component to run after alignment it also performs post-alignment improvements to the BAM, specifically by unmapping certain reads and deleting supplementary reads in specific problematic regions of the BAM
+As the first component to run after alignment it also performs post-alignment improvements to the BAM, specifically by unmapping certain reads and deleting supplementary reads in specific problematic regions of the BAM.
+It also models sample-specific microsatellite jitter.

 UMI are used to label each molecule in a sample with a unique sequence prior to PCR amplification.